BUILDING A CULTURE OF LIFE & DIGNITY

 Rosary

-The Rosary will be prayed during the early part of the registration period.
-Reflections will focus on Christ as bringer of the New Covenant.
+The Rosary of the New Covenant will be prayed in the Chapel, during the early part of the registration period.
+Reflections will focus on Christ as bringer and teacher of the New Covenant.
 Time will be available afterward to complete registration and for coffee and pastry.

 9:00AM